practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 # Microbenchmark: a simple pseudo-random number generator with a user dialog for password generation in 25+ general purpose, high-level programming languages

-Starting in March 2025, this is a project which has its origin in just implementing a simple pseudo-random number generator, here a Linear Congruential Generator (LCG), in my usual programming language Python.
+Starting in March 2025, this is an opionated project which has its origin in just implementing a simple pseudo-random number generator, here a Linear Congruential Generator (LCG), in my usual programming language Python.

-It's core algorithm, which I call the "masterloop", is this in Python:
+It's core algorithm is this in Python:

 ```
 x[i] = (a*x[i-1] + c) % m
 ```

-Here's the complete "masterloop" in Python which is at the same time the first part of the program.
+This recursion is part of the so called "masterloop", which at the same time makes the core of the first part of the program.
 I call it the "speed part" because here I measure the execution speed of a program, be it compiled or interpreted like in this case:

 ```import numpy as np
 from io import StringIO